How to Design a Productive Home OfficeApril 2, 2019

 The lighting of a room can also make a difference if your work requires you to stare at a screen for long hours.
 You definitely don’t want to put yourself in a situation where you’re constantly straining your eyes.
 So, you want to consider the lighting fixtures you’ll need as well as any natural lighting you’ll want.

 “Cool” lighting that is more white than yellow tends to be better for focus and concentration.
-With lighting, you can combine overhead lighting, floor lamps, task lighting, and natural light from windows to make sure you have illumination when and where you need it.
+With lighting, you can combine multiple home office lighting ideas, like overhead lighting, floor lamps, task lighting, and natural light from windows, to make sure you have illumination when and where you need it.
 You can also install dimming switches for even more control over lighting and to allow you to adjust as your lighting needs change.

 Control the Temperature